 Tio is a petite male tiger.
 He has a large head and dark fur.
 At some point before Tio was rescued, he was declawed on all four paws.
 Because the tips of his toes were removed during the declaw, Tio's feet flop forward when he walks.
 This is called "Paddle Foot" and it is something we will continue to monitor for signs of arthritis as he ages.
 On March 5, 2019, Tio had to have a middle toe removed from his front right paw due to complications caused by his declaw.
 He recovered well and still gets around his enclosure fine!

 Where in Sanctuary

 Tio lives on tour in an enclosure in Pine Forest.
 His next-door neighbors are Santana Serval to one side and Elvis Serval to the other.
-Across the tour path are Saber and Shenandoah Tigers and Mona and Moki Tigers.
+Across the tour path are Saber Tiger and Mona and Moki Tigers.

 Declawing of Wild Cats

 When one declaws a cat, they are removing not only the claw of the cat but also the tip of the toe up to the first knuckle.
 Removing the claws of a wild cat, especially one as large as a tiger, causes the cat to walk in an unnatural way and can quickly cause them to develop arthritis.
 Carolina Tiger Rescue is against the declawing of wild cats.